 The auxiliary input jack allows you to connect and play music from your portable music player through your vehicle speakers.

 You can use any portable music player designed for use with headphones.

 Your audio extension cable must have male connectors at each end.

-- Make sure your vehicle is stationary with the audio unit and the portable music player switched off. - 2.
+- Make sure your vehicle is stationary with the audio system and the portable music player switched off. - 2.
 Plug the extension cable from the device into the audio input jack. - 3.
-Switch on the radio and select either a tuned FM station or a CD. - 4.
+Switch your audio system on, and select the desired FM station. - 4.
 Adjust the volume as desired. - 5.
 Switch on your device and adjust the volume to half the maximum level.

 - Press AUX until LINE or LINE IN appears in the display.
-You should hear music from your device even if it is low. - Adjust the volume on your device until it reaches the volume level of the FM station or CD.
-Do this by switching back and forth between the AUX and FM or CD controls.
+You should hear music from your device even if it is low. - Adjust the volume on your device until it reaches the volume level of the FM station.
+Do this by switching back and forth between the AUX and FM controls